 Spun is happy to be in a position to help support the community that our family, friends, and customers call home.
 Since opening in 2015, we have worked with a number of partners to help knitters and crocheters ply their crafts to improve people’s lives.
 During the lead-up to the 2016 Women’s March in Washington, D.C., we served as a distribution point for Krista Suh and Jayna Zweiman’s Pussyhat Project, delivering over 200 hats created by our customers into the hands of folks attending the march.
-We are currently accepting donations for Jayna’s Welcome Blanket project to be shipped to the Smart Museum in Chicago for distribution to newly arriving immigrants.
 Here are a few ongoing locally based programs that you can access through Spun:

 Flash Donation Days

-Starting in November 2016, we initiated regular Flash Donation Days, on which we donate 10 percent of Spun's gross sales to a local nonprofit.
+Starting in November 2016, we initiated regular Flash Donation Days, on which we donate 10 percent of Spun's gross sales to a nonprofit.
 We have been happy to support the following organizations:

 • 826 Michigan